-I received my Ph.D. in Political Science from the Massachusetts Institute of Technology in 2013, and I am currently a postdoctoral fellow at the University of Toronto, Rotman School of Management.
+I received my Ph.D. in Political Science from the Massachusetts Institute of Technology in 2013, and I am currently a postdoctoral fellow in Strategic Management at the University of Toronto, Rotman School of Management.

 I have worked and studied in China (primarily Guangzhou, Changsha, and Beijing) for over five years, including fellowships under the U.S. Fulbright Program and the Yale-China Association.
-I was a fellow with Stanford University's Governance Project in 2012-2013.
-I like sports, especially running.
+I am also affiliated with The Governance Project at Stanford University's Center on Democracy, Development, and the Rule of Law.